 Even earlier, there was the establishment of twenty-one Spanish missions (between 1769 and 1833).
 Was this the beginning of the end?

-Here, in the Mission Era, was the “first contact” between the native peoples of California and Europeans.
-Throughout this period, internal conflicts existed between the overly zealous religious authorities (notably Padre Junipero Serra) and the far more cautious civil, military authorities (Captains Fages, Rivera and, finally, Felipe deNeve).
-Padre Serra’s desire to baptize more and more “heathens” was challenged by the need for safety and caution.
+The Mission Era was “first contact” between the native peoples of California and Europeans.
+Throughout this period, internal conflicts existed between the overly zealous Padre Junipero Serra, and the more cautious civil, military authorities (Captains Fages, Rivera and, finally, Felipe deNeve).
+Padre Serra’s desire to baptize more and more “heathens” was challenged by their concern for safety and caution.

 The odor of scorched gunpowder filled the air in the morning, it lay in soft, blue clouds over the earth of my people.